-If you did not enable event table partitioning when you installed Oracle Communications Billing and Revenue Management (BRM), follow the procedures in this chapter to upgrade from a nonpartitioned BRM database to a partitioned BRM database.
+If you did not enable partitioning for one or more storable classes when you installed Oracle Communications Billing and Revenue Management (BRM), follow the procedures in this chapter to convert specified nonpartitioned storable classes to partitioned storable classes in the BRM database.

-Before partitioning your event tables, read the following:
+Before partitioning your storable classes, read the following:

-partition_historic: Holds nonpurgeable events created after the nonpartitioning-to-partitioning upgrade.
+partition_historic: Holds nonpurgeable events created after the nonpartitioned storable classes were converted to partitioned storable classes.
 Nonpurgeable events should not be purged from the database.
-See "Event Objects Stored in partition_historic".
+See "Event and Item Objects Stored in partition_historic".

-partition_last: A spillover partition that is not intended to store event objects you want to purge or preserve.
-If you do not add purgeable partitions to your event tables before BRM resumes generating events, purgeable events created after the upgrade are stored in this partition.
+partition_last: A spillover partition that is not intended to store objects you want to purge or preserve.
+If you do not add purgeable partitions to your tables before BRM resumes generating objects, purgeable objects created after the upgrade are stored in this partition.

-To upgrade from a nonpartitioned database to a partitioned database, perform these tasks:
+To convert nonpartitioned storable classes to partitioned storable classes, perform these tasks:

-Before adding partitions to your event tables, you must increase the disk space allocated for the event tables and indexes in your BRM database.
+Before adding partitions to your tables, increase the disk space allocated for the tables and indexes in your BRM database.

-Tip:Oracle recommends that you add enough space for 6 to 12 months of event data.
+Tip:Oracle recommends that you add enough space for 6 to 12 months of data.

-Note:If you have already installed the upgrade package, features in that package which are already installed cannot be reinstalled without first uninstalling them.
-To reinstall a feature, uninstall it and then install it again.
+Note:If you already installed the partitioning package, features in that package cannot be reinstalled without first being uninstalled.
+To reinstall a feature, uninstall it, and then install it again.

 Download the software to a temporary directory (temp_dir).